 “He is the God who is incapable of doing anything evil.
 He is holy, holy, holy.
 But he is content to leave the responsibility for evil’s existence, and even its action, with himself.”

 By arguing against embracing the victim mentality, MacArthur speaks incoherent with his own Calvinist determinism After all, who has determined that people would adopt the victimhood mentality.
 According to MacArthur it is God himself.
 Who then is he to argue with what God has determined?
 Given his condemnation of a victimhood mentality that blames someone else for the circumstance one finds themselves in, MacArthur could do nothing to extricate himself from implicating his own theology.
 His Calvinist God is the cause of the very things he is railing against in the cultural victimhood mentality.
 In fact, on Calvinism, one is perfectly justified in passing off responsibility to God himself, for Calvinists believe that God has predetermined the minutest details of everyone’s existence to be what they are.
 MacArthur states, “…it’s all God’s design.
 He made you exactly the way He wanted you to be to fit into His purposes for history.”
 God predetermined and therefore is the cause of everyone’s every thought, desire, belief, attitude and action.
-Therefore we are not truly responsible for our thoughts and actions.
-We cannot do otherwise.
+Even the thoughts and actions of those who victimize others.
+Therefore, no one is truly responsible for their thoughts and actions.
+We cannot do otherwise than what we have done and are doing.
 We are truly victims of the Calvinist God.
 If there is anything that is blameworthy, the Calvinist God is ultimately to blame.
 Given his Calvinism, MacArthur’s case against victimhood falls flat and backfires on his own theology.

 It is most important to note that the gospel has been hindered by MacArthur’s Calvinism.
 Note carefully how MacArthur describes the victim’s complaint against God and MacArthur’s reflection on that complaint.